 This project examines ways public space shaped popular and elite cultures, entertainment, and leisure activities in Rio de Janeiro.
 Using arrest records, court cases, newspapers, maps, and other sources, I will study the multiple layers of public sociability in Rio’s entertainment district.
 I will analyze how varied social groups and classes used this space and the tensions that developed because of the overlapping occupation of the square by members of bourgeois society, workers, Bohemians, freed people of color, immigrants, and homosexuals.
 This project will study these intersecting worlds to reconsider Brazilian notions of urban social boundaries and their permeability in a public forum.

-2012-present Opening the Archives Project, funding from State University of Maringá and anonymous donors
+2012-present Opening the Archives Project, funding from State University of Maringá, the Brazilian Amnesty Committee in conjunction with the United Nations Development Program and anonymous donors.

 2010-2011 American Council of Learned Societies Fellowship for the research project, "Exiles within Exiles: Herbert Daniel, Gay Brazilian Revolutionary"